AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Sorts the appointment in iCon by relevant flags.

 Format: `sort_appointment`
-1. `sort_appointment -i` sort appointment by order in which appointment was inserted/added into iCon
+1. `sort_appointment -i` sort appointment by order in which appointment was inserted/added into iCon.
-2. `sort_appointment -a` sort appointment by the id's alphabetical order
+2. `sort_appointment -a` sort appointment by the id's alphabetical order.
-3. `sort_appointment -da` sort appointment by date in ascending order
+3. `sort_appointment -da` sort appointment by date in ascending order.
-4. `sort_appointment -dd` sort appointment by date in descending order
+4. `sort_appointment -dd` sort appointment by date in descending order.

-* Insertion order is the order in which appointments are added by the user
+* Insertion order is the order in which appointments are added by the user.

 ## Contacts

 ### Adding contacts : `add_contact`

-Adds a contact to iCon
+Adds a contact to iCon.

 Format: `add_contact n:NAME p:PHONE_NUMBER ic:NRIC [e:EMAIL] [a:ADDRESS] [t:TAG]`